What happens when you get a Tenancy Order for rent arrears?

 What rent am I likely to achieve and how long does it take to secure a tenant?

 Our experienced team will provide an appraisal to determine a ‘market rent’ for your property.
 We generally like to have tenants on a Fixed Term Contract so we can manage the vacate process and secure a new tenant well in advance.
-This ensures the owner achieves 100% occupancy on their investment because the majority of properties we manage have new tenants secured before existing tenants have vacated.

 How often do you carry out rent reviews and can I be consulted?